-For starters, certain lifestyle and diet changes can help of course.
-These will help steer a person away from developing kidney and kidney-related diseases, which will then need the aid of mainstream medicine.
+For starters, certain lifestyle and diet changes can help, of course.
+These will help steer a person away from developing kidney-related diseases, which will then need the aid of mainstream medicine.

 Before modern medicine, however, we had the properties of certain healing herbs and fungi to protect the kidneys.

 Healers and herbalists from many cultures have known about these for thousands of years.
-Below are some of the best-researched botanicals for shielding kidney health from any harms, and which also help gently aid the body’s natural means of detoxifying and purifying.
+Below are some of the best-researched botanicals for shielding kidney health from any harm.
+They also help gently aid the body’s natural means of detoxifying and purifying.

 DANDELION (TARAXACUM OFFIINALE)

-What most of us know as an invasive weed actually has a deeper, longer reputation as a kidney health booster and remedy.
+What most of us know as an invasive weed has a reputation as a kidney health booster and remedy.

-A 2013 research piece on dandelion acknowledged it as an accepted natural and alternative treatment for health care providers to support kidney health.
+A 2013 research piece on dandelion acknowledged it as an alternative treatment for health care providers to support kidney health.

 The same research also found that dandelion protected against kidney damage as an antioxidant.
 It also helped protect the liver.

-In a similar 2016 study, dandelion not only helped protect the kidneys from oxidative damage, but they also assisted the organs with functioning properly to clear out common kidney toxins and impurities.
+In a similar 2016 study, dandelion helped protect the kidneys from oxidative damage.
+It also assisted the organs with functioning properly to clear out common kidney toxins and impurities.

 LICORICE (GLYCYRRHIZA GLABRA)

-The root of licorice is popular as candy and also as a colds and flu remedy.
+The root of licorice is popular as candy and also as a cold and flu remedy.

 Beyond boosting immunity, it’s also a common alternative remedy for protecting against a leaky gut.

-At the same time, research shows it may have a reputation for protecting both the liver and kidneys, and that it aids detoxification.
+At the same time, research shows it may protect both the liver and kidneys and that it aids detoxification.